rc2754/ezVolcano/README.md

 # ezVolcano
 Shiny R app for charting interactive volcano plots.
 Most aesthetic settings are customizable.
 Click on datapoints to add/remove annotation labels; drag them around to reposition.
 Additionally, you can add labels with the batch input button or the selectizeInput.

+The annotation labels and aesthetic settings can be saved and reloaded for later use.

 Use the camera button on the Plotly toolbar to export as .PNG file.

 Online version is available here: